First, here's the official IPFW checklist for you to follow in pursuing a grade appeal

 1. Course instructor: The student makes an appointment with the instructor to discuss the matter.
 If the instructor is unavailable, the department or program chair shall authorize an extension of time or allow the student to proceed to Step two.
 If the chair is unavailable, the dean of the school shall authorize the extension.

 2. Department or program: If the matter has not been resolved at Step 1, the student makes an appointment with the chair of the department or program offering the course, who may make an informal attempt to resolve the appeal.
-If the appeal is not resolved informally,the chair will direct the student procedurally in making an appeal to the department, school, or program committee.
-Only one committee shall hear the appeal in Step two.
+If the appeal is not resolved informally, the chair will direct the student procedurally in making an appeal to the department, school, or program committee.
+Only one committee shall hear the appeal in Step Two.
 The student filing an appeal shall have the opportunity to be heard in person by the committee.
 The department chair and/or the department grade appeals committee shall provide the instructor with a written copy of the appeal and the identity of the student who filed the appeal.

 Pursuant to Senate Document 01-16, the Department of Communication establishes the following department appeals procedures: